ZYinMD/bashrc/README.md

-# bashrc
+# my bashrc
-my .bashrc file
+This is the my own .bashrc which appends to the default .bashrc when I use WSL Ubunto Bash.